Turn on any TV show (that has commercials) and you're likely to see an ad for autoimmune medications.

 As for the studies referenced above, they were at 5-10mg/kg (around 700-1500 mg).

-We look forward to more definitive guidance on the dosage but targets of 200-300mg/daily appear within reason.
+We look forward to more definitive guidance on the dosage but targets of 200-300mg/daily appear within reason with 600mg matching early or more severe intervention from the study above.

 Some other interesting tools to look at: